simeonnnabue/osticket-prereqs/README.md

 </h3>

 - Search for Internet Information Services (IIS) and select Open
 - Select Restart on the right-hand side
 - On the left side of the screen, select Virtualmachine > Sites > Default Website > osTicket
 - On the right side of the screen, click “Browse *:80”
   - This should open osTicket in your web browser
 - Before continuing, head back to IIS
-- Open IIS

 <p align="center">